n2ygk/puppet-pingfederate/README.md

 #### pf-admin-api idempotent REST API client
 [pf-admin-api.erb](templates/pf-admin-api.erb) is a templated Python script which invokes the REST API.
-The script is templated to embed the administrative user and password.
-There's probably a more elegant way to do this, like putting them in a setting file.
+The script is templated to embed the default name of "this" server's configuration file.

 Input data for POSTs done by pf-admin-api are also templated.
 Installing the JSON file is the trigger to Execing the pf-admin-api script.
 The script waits for the server to come up so can be used as 'waiter'